SaadAlhosan/DMLQ/README.md

 One visualization per slide
 A 1-2 sentence explanation of each slide
 The SQL query used to create the data used in the visualization.

+IMPORTANT: This project was made personally from Saad Alhosan, to pass udacity nanodegree program.
+Udacity does not allow plagrism, the project is published for professional resons, and it not by any way a support for cheating and plagrism.
+However, feel free to contact me if you need any help in the project or understanding the codes.